Joao-Peterson/pnet/README.md

 INSTALL_INC_DIR
 ```

+# Implementation details

+This implementation uses matrix representation and custom independent algorithms by the author for sensing and firing the petri net.

 # TODO

 - Don't make matrix.h visible to end user
 - Make special calls for reading the output, or make up another type of abstraction that don't involves matrix_int_t
+- Better abstraction for embedding purposes
 - Analysis tools
 - PNML support
 - Timed calls